 This frame is individually addressed to a STA in response to an Information Request frame or it is sent unsolicited and individually addressed to a STA or broadcast to all STAs in the PBSS/infrastructure BSS.
 If this frame is sent as a broadcast, then this frame is an Action No Ack frame, otherwise it is an Action frame.

+Change the last para of 12.5.3.1 as follows:

+When CCMP is selected as the RSN pairwise cipher and management frame protection is negotiated, individually addressed robust Management frames and, in an MBSS, the group addressed Management frames that receive “Group Aaddressed Pprivacy” as indicated in Table 9-47 (Category values) shall be protected with CCMP.

+Change the last para of 12.5.5.1 as follows:

+When GCMP is selected as the RSN pairwise cipher and management frame protection is negotiated, individually addressed robust Management frames and, in an MBSS, the group addressed Management frames that receive “Group addressed privacy” as indicated in Table 9-47 (Category values) shall be protected with GCMP.

 Proposed resolution:

 REVISED